hashicorp/vagrant/website/docs/source/v2/provisioning/chef_client.html.md

 ```

 If you fail to do so, you'll get the following error when Vagrant
-tries to provision the machine with Chef client:
+tries to provision the machine with Chef Client:

 ```
 HTTP Request Returned 409 Conflict: Client already exists.